 Clients benefitting from Dave’s counsel include petroleum jobbers, service contractors, software and biotech development companies, manufacturers, wholesalers, retailers, insurance brokers, freight delivery companies, internet service providers and many others.

 Responsive and pragmatic, Dave has substantial experience providing business, legal and tax advice to C and S corporations, partnerships and limited liability companies.
 He approaches problems and decisions with common sense and judgment tempered by experience.
 That experience includes management buyouts, venture financings, shareholder derivative actions, workouts, freezeouts, tax free mergers and leveraged and non- leveraged stock and asset purchases for both public and private companies.

 Dave is the founding partner of Williams Mullen’s Charlottesville office, which opened in 2000.
 He is a former member of the firm’s board of directors and past chair of its Diversity Committee.
 For clients needing legal assistance across practice areas, Dave can help identify and manage the deep legal resources that Williams Mullen offers.

 Dave is deeply committed to serving the Charlottesville community.
-He serves as director and treasurer of the Boys and Girls Club of Central Virginia Education Foundation.
-He also currently serves on the board of the Shenandoah National Park Trust, and he formerly served as chair of the Central Virginia Partnership for Economic Development and on the boards of the Charlottesville Business Innovation Council and the Virginia Piedmont Technology Council.
+He serves on the executive committee of the Central Virginia Partnership for Economic Development after serving as chair in 2016-2017.
+He also serves as director and treasurer of the Boys and Girls Club of Central Virginia Education Foundation, and he is a trustee emeritus of the Shenandoah National Park Trust.
+He is a former director of the Charlottesville Business Innovation Council and the Virginia Piedmont Technology Council.

 Before attending law school at the University of Virginia, Dave worked as a consultant in Arthur Andersen & Company’s Management Information Consulting Division, where he designed, programmed and installed custom information retrieval and reporting systems for government agencies and businesses.